 For a full list of excipients, see 6.1.

 For topical application in the treatment of dermatophyte infections of the skin such as tinea corporis, tinea cruris, tinea manus and tinea pedis infections due to Trichophyton spp, Microsporon spp and Epidermophyton spp.
 Nizoral 2% cream is also indicated for the treatment of cutaneous candidosis (including vulvitis), tinea (pityriasis) versicolor and seborrhoeic dermatitis caused by Malassezia (previously called Pityrosporum) spp.

 Ketoconazole cream is for use in adults.

-Nizoral 2% cream should be applied to the affected areas once or twice daily, depending on the severity of the infection.
+Nizoral 2% cream should be applied to the affected areas once or twice daily.

-The diagnosis should be reconsidered if no clinical improvement is noted after 4 weeks.
+Treatment should be continued until a few days after the disappearance of all symptoms.
+The diagnosis should be reconsidered if no clinical improvement is noted after 4 weeks of treatment.
 General measures in regard to hygiene should be observed to control sources of infection or reinfection.